commanded/commanded/guides/Process Managers.md

 - `{:stop, process_uuid}` - stop an existing process manager, shutdown its process, and delete its persisted state.
 - `false` - ignore the event.

+You can return a list of process identifiers when a single domain event must be handled by multiple process instances.

 ## `handle/2`

 A `handle/2` function can be defined for each `:start` and `:continue` tagged event previously specified.
 It receives the process manager's state and the event to be handled.
 It must return the commands to be dispatched.
 This may be none, a single command, or many commands.